fmtlib/fmt/doc/api.md

 ## Format String Compilation

-`fmt/compile.h` provides format string compilation enabled via the `FMT_COMPILE` macro or the `_cf` user-defined literal.
+`fmt/compile.h` provides format string compilation enabled via the `FMT_COMPILE` macro or the `_cf` user-defined literal (defined in namespace `fmt::literals`).
 Format strings marked with `FMT_COMPILE` or `_cf` are parsed, checked and converted into efficient formatting code at compile-time.
 This supports arguments of built-in and string types as well as user-defined types with `format` functions taking the format context type as a template parameter in their `formatter` specializations.
 For example:

     template <> struct fmt::formatter<point> {
       constexpr auto parse(format_parse_context& ctx);